Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 💀 Día de los Muertos (Day of the Dead) — November 1–2

-Often described as a “family reunion with souls↗️, Día de los Muertos invites families to celebrate the memory of their loved ones with joy, color, and reverence.
+Often described as a “family reunion with souls↗️, Día de los Muertos is one of Mexico’s most meaningful celebrations, honoring loved ones with joy, color, music, and remembrance rather than sorrow.

 La Catrina in lace and marigolds glides through candlelit streets — a poetic tribute of remembrance along Mexico’s Pacific Riviera.